rmwood367/cs386-Group10-Project/Reports/Week6_Report.md

     - Added to UML diagram
     - Contributed to planning of deliverable and weekly report
     - GitHub Summary: 1 pull request : 1 commit
+    - Formatted and added to deliverable system description

 * Jeremiah Lopez
     -  Attend Meeting Discussion